California Psalms

 an ideal mechanism regulated

-by a hoary pilot.
+by a world-wise pilot.

-the categorical imperative, extreme measures a system
+categorical imperative, a system of extreme measures

 coordinating breathing in deep water, projected

-on a scale contiguous with every being’s
+on a scale that overlays each being’s

 navigation spheres.